kontainapp/guide/appendix/google-gke.md

 chmod +x gce-cluster.sh
 ```

-Run script using your credential.
+Run script using your credentials.
 Make sure to set region and prefix to your desired values.
-The script will create AKS cluster with the name <prefix>-gce-cluster.
-All other associated recource names are prefixed with <prefix>
+The script will create AKS cluster with the name \<prefix\>-gce-cluster.
+All other associated recource names are prefixed with \<prefix\>.

 ```shell
 gce-cluster.sh  --project=<you rproject id> <prefix>